-Test wells were installed adjacent to the waste, acid, and mineralized material dumps.
-The permittee is obligated to take and report the analytical results of water samples twice each year for a period of ten (10) years.
+Groundwater wells were installed adjacent to the stockpiles.
+The permittee is obligated to take and report the analytical results of water samples from the groundwater wells twice each year for a period of ten years.
 These tests are chiefly concerned with the pH level of groundwater and bedrock, and the concentrations of heavy metals there.
-Results obtained to date are always below accepted criteria, as established by the MDDELCC.
+Results obtained to date have always been below accepted criteria, as established by the MDDELCC.

-Eagle Hill has obtained all necessary permits and certifications from government agencies to allow for surface drilling and exploration on the Windfall Lake Project.
-The Permis d'intervention forestière en vue d'activités minières issued by MERN to support exploration drilling expired March 31, 2015.
-An application for a new permit has been completed and a new forestry permit has been issued.
+The Corporation has obtained all necessary permits and certifications from government agencies to allow for surface drilling and exploration on the Windfall Lake Project.
+The Permis d'intervention forestière en vue d'activités minières issued by MERN to support exploration drilling expired March 31, 2017.
+An application for a new permit was completed and a new forestry permit was issued.
+A demande d'utilization du territoire public was submitted to request an expansion of the camp area.
+A response from MERN is pending.

-Other than the renewal of the Permis d'intervention forestière en vue d'activités minières, there are no other known significant factors and risks that may affect access, title, or Eagle Hill's right or ability to perform the exploration work required to advance the Windfall Lake Project.
+Other than the renewal of the Permis d'intervention forestière en vue d'activités minières and the demande d'utilization du territoire public, there are no other known significant factors and risks that may affect access, title, or the Corporation's right or ability to perform the exploration work required to advance the Windfall Lake Project.